Communist insurgency in Malaysia (1968–1989): The Security and Development Programme (KESBAN)

 The Malaysian Government made the decision not to declare a state of emergency during the second insurgency.
 The reason was a desire to avoid aggravating the fears of the populace (leading to increase in ethnic antipathy) and to avoid scaring away needed foreign investment.
-The economic prosperity achieved in the 1970s enabled the administration of Tun Abdul Razak and later Tun Hussein Onn who took over on the death of Tun Razak in 1976, to make considerable progress towards the Malaysian economy.
-When Dr. Mahathir Mohamad took over as the Malaysian Prime Minister from Dato Hussein Onn in 1980, he succeeded in making Malaysia one of the fastest developing nations in Asia.
+When Mahathir Mohamad took over as the Malaysian Prime Minister in July 1981, he succeeded in making Malaysia one of the fastest developing nations in Asia.
 The annual growth of the Malaysian economy rose up to 8 percent.

 The MNLA also tried to win the support of the Orang Asli, a group of aboriginal peoples native to Peninsular Malaysia.
 They consisted of three main groups: the Jahai, the Temiar, and the Senoi and lived in the remote jungle interior of the peninsula.
 During the Malayan Emergency, both the Malayan government and the MNLA had competed for the support and loyalty of the Orang Asli communities.
 Orang Asli were used by both sides as guides, medical orderlies, couriers and to grow agricultural crops.
 The Malayan government made efforts to win the support of the Orang Asli by establishing an Orang Asli Affairs Department and the Senoi Praaq regiment for hunting Communist forces.
 Meanwhile, the MNLA also formed ASAL groups to serve as couriers and to cultivate agricultural crops.
 Following the end of the Emergency in 1960, the Orang Asli had been neglected and this made them reluctant to support the Malaysian government during the 1970s.
 In September 1974, the Senoi Praaq Regiment was absorbed into the Royal Malaysian Police and was based in Kroh, Perak.
 Due to its success against MNLA forces, another Senoi Praaq Battalion was formed in Bidor, Perak.